ShariqAyan/Customer-Data-Analysis-Dashboard/README.md

-# Customer-Data-Analysis-Dashboard
+# Customer Data Analysis Using Power BI and SQL
-This project focuses on analyzing customer shopping data from 10 different malls in Istanbul between 2021 and 2023.
-The objective is to identify key trends and patterns in consumer behavior using Power BI for data cleaning, visualization, and SQL Server for data connection and extraction.
+The objective of this project is to analyze customer shopping data using SQL and Power BI to uncover patterns and trends across demographics, product categories, payment methods, and mall performance.
+The analysis aims to provide actionable insights that can help businesses optimize marketing strategies, improve customer targeting, and enhance overall sales performance